More and more digital maps perform an integral role in our daily life.

 So, from where do those incredibly detailed and precise maps come—such precisely detailed maps that the great travelers and discoverers of the past could only dream of?

 The main sources of the modern maps include:

-2) Aerial photography (images taken from aircrafts, various flying crafter with or without a pilot)
+images taken from aircrafts, various flying crafter with or without a pilot

-3) Images (including panoramic ones) of streets and places taken from cars with specialized equipment;
+Images of streets and places taken from cars with specialized equipment

-4) Data (coordinates, images, etc.) submitted by users for specialized map services (like OpenStreetMap).
+coordinates, images, etc. submitted for specialized map services (like OpenStreetMap)

 Data from above-mentioned sources is processed and combined by many companies to present us with different map services like Google Maps, Yahoo Maps, Yandex Maps, and others.
 We will review each of the map data sources in this and subsequent articles.

 Let’s get started with the first point.

 Satellite images of the Earth surface

 Satellite maps represent the foundation of our up-to-date cartography